CutieCity/guide/docs/self-hosting/object-storage.md

 available options are **US1**, **EU1**, and **AP1**.
 You don't need to provide your payment information until you hit the limits of their [free plan]:

-- 150GB of static object storage
+- 25 GB of static object storage
-- 150GB of download bandwidth per month
+- 25 GB of download bandwidth per month
 - 10,000 [segments] in total

 ### Creating a bucket